PAMILYAS

 Filipino Pronunciation: sun-TOES

-Legacy: Named after Christian Santos, who was part of the board that devised the Pamilya System.
-This is one of the original pamilyas of UHFSA.
+Legacy: Named after Christian Santos, who was Vice President from 2010-2011 before becoming President from 2011-2012.
+He was also part of the board that devised the Pamilya System.
+This is one of the original five pamilyas of UHFSA.

 Pamilya Semilla